hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Overview.md

     finality, such as [IBFT 2.0](../../HowTo/Configure/Consensus-Protocols/IBFT.md).
     * Orion must be [highly available and run in a separate instance to Besu].

-!!! important

     Using private transactions with [pruning](../Pruning.md) is not supported.

 ## Private Transaction Manager

-Besu uses a Private Transaction Manager, [Orion](http://docs.orion.pegasys.tech), to implement privacy.
+Besu uses a private transaction manager, [Orion](http://docs.orion.pegasys.tech), to implement privacy.
 Each Besu node sending or receiving private transactions requires an associated Orion node.